 The School emphasizes on the ethical and value based education since its inception.
 As a practice, students themselves have designed the uniform and the regular attendance of the students in the class is observed by the respective faculty members and is also considered as one of the major evaluation criteria of students.
 Students are also asked to comply with the standard routine and academic calendar of the institution.
 Students are not only evaluated academically but the internal evaluation flexibility provided to the faculties help them to assess the students ethically and personally.
-The SOB undertakes seeks to promote ethical values among the students by provided value based education by organizing workshop on business ethics related issues.
+The SOB undertakes seeks to promote ethical values among the students by provided value based education by organizing workshop on business ethics related issues like corporate social responsibility, corporate governance and business and ethics.
 It has recently organized international conference on Business, Society and Governance in which students participated.
-The students have to adhere to the provisions of Code of Conduct Guidelines of the university.
-Moreover, in order to produce human resources with integrity and sound ethical standards seminars on topics like corporate governance, corporate social responsibility, and social entrepreneurship are conducted on regular basis.
-Ethical practices in research activities of the school are promoted.